 - How old is your car and how much mileage does it have?
 Auto refinance lenders have restrictions you’ll have to meet.
 Many won’t offer loans for cars older than 10 years or that have over 120,000 miles.

 - Are your loan payments up to date?
 If you’re behind on payments, many lenders won’t consider you a viable candidate.

 - Do you meet the lender’s minimum balance requirements?
 Each lender has a maximum and a minimum loan amount they’ll refinance.
 If your loan’s current balance is too low or too high, you may not qualify.
 Many lenders also have minimum loan amounts (and maximums) to consider.

 - Is your car “branded”?
-Lenders won’t refinance cars that are branded, such as rebuilt, salvaged or commercial vehicles.
+Auto refinance companies won’t refinance cars that are branded, such as rebuilt, salvaged or commercial vehicles.

 - Refinancing with a longer term decreases your monthly car payments

 - Can save you money in the long run if you refinance to a shorter term